thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 First let me say, I do not claim to be an expert on how Kalabox works.
 Although Kalabox is open source, I have never forked the repo, commited a patch, or added to the [documentation](http://docs.kalabox.io/).
 I have however, read all the documentation (at least a couple of times), posted questions on the github issue que, posted replies in the issue queue, posted a thread or two on the Pantheon Power User Group thread, and have experimented relentlessly trying to vet Kalabox as a drop in replacement for our team's preferred localized development tool.

 Kalabox basically works like this:
-- Download the Kalabox Application from [GitHub](https://github.com/kalabox/kalabox/releases)
+* Download the Kalabox Application from [GitHub](https://github.com/kalabox/kalabox/releases)
-- Install as you would any native app
+* Install as you would any native app
-- Installer creates a virtual machine on your computer using [Virtual Box](https://www.virtualbox.org/) (which comes pre bundled with the application)
+* Installer creates a virtual machine on your computer using [Virtual Box](https://www.virtualbox.org/) (which comes pre bundled with the application)
-- Use Kalabox from the GUI or CLI to create a new app from scratch or pull directly from an exisiting app on Pantheon
+* Use Kalabox from the GUI or CLI to create a new app from scratch or pull directly from an exisiting app on Pantheon

 ![alt text](../../../assets/images/articles/digital-agency-onboarding-with-kalabox/ "Logo Title Text 1")

-- If you create a pull an app from Pantheon, you have the option of pulling database and files as well as code
+* If you create a pull an app from Pantheon, you have the option of pulling database and files as well as code
-- Kalabox uses a series of .yml files in the newly created app to describe the virtualized machine and local computer data sharing as well as other plugins and development tools
+* Kalabox uses a series of .yml files in the newly created app to describe the virtualized machine and local computer data sharing as well as other plugins and development tools
-- The virtual machine uses [Docker](https://www.docker.com/) for awesome container stacking of things like Redis, MySQL, Drupal, [etc.](https://hub.docker.com/explore/)
+* The virtual machine uses [Docker](https://www.docker.com/) for awesome container stacking of things like Redis, MySQL, Drupal, [etc.](https://hub.docker.com/explore/)
-- Kalabox (along side virtual Box) creates a shared folder for you to interact with the virtual machine
+* Kalabox (along side virtual Box) creates a shared folder for you to interact with the virtual machine
-- On a Mac, the default shared folder is located:
+* On a Mac, the default shared folder is located:
 <pre><code class="language-bash">
 /Users/yournamehere/.kalabox/apps/
 </pre></code>
-- You can now edit files in your apps /code/ directory
+* You can now edit files in your apps /code/ directory
-- Kalabox utilizes [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) in combination with Virtual Box shared file system to synchronize the file changes between the virtual machine and your local machine (at a rate of about 1 second)
+* Kalabox utilizes [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) in combination with Virtual Box shared file system to synchronize the file changes between the virtual machine and your local machine (at a rate of about 1 second)
-- Once your changes are made to your code or files, you can use Kalabox to push your changes to your web host (for us that is Pantheon), this includes database and files!
+* Once your changes are made to your code or files, you can use Kalabox to push your changes to your web host (for us that is Pantheon), this includes database and files!
-- Rejoice!
+* Rejoice!

 ## Reality Check: Creating large apps

 We build a lot of sites using Drupal (there I said it).
-Although we use many technologies to power our web products we are primarily a Drupal shop.
+Although we use many technologies to power our digital products we are primarily a Drupal shop.
 Using Kalabox, I love being able to clone my Pantheon website to my local machine, make some code changes, add new image files and update site config using the Drupal GUI (okay maybe not so much love for Drupal config using admin but you ge the idea) and then push all my changes (including database and files) back up to Pantheon in one simple action.
 This works well for your average brochure website, but many of our brand websites are Drupal Commerce, they have high quality photo assets, extensive contributed and custom modules, and databases that are often over 100mb compressed.
 Kalabox would be able to push and pull these assets without fail, but the process can seem to take a lifetime (in reality about 30+ minutes - often times much longer).

 Pro Tip
 -------
-- If you are creating or working on an app with >5 MB Database >70 MB in files => Push and Pull with Kalabox all day long.
+* If you are creating or working on an app with <5 MB Database <70 MB in files => Create, Push and Pull with Kalabox GUI or CLI all day long.
-- Your site will be created in less than 5 minutes and push to the web in less than 5 minutes.
+* Your site will be created in less than 5 minutes and push to the web in less than 5 minutes.
-- Many of our fresh install apps with a handul of updates take less than 1 minute to push code, database and files back up to Pantheon.
+* Many of our fresh install apps with a handul of updates take less than 1 minute to push code, database and files back up to Pantheon.
-- If you have a larger website on Pantheon and want to get working right away - you should take advantage of Pantheon's built in Backup system and download your Database and Files as individual downloads and them place them in your app manually
+* If you have a larger website on Pantheon and want to get working right away - you should take advantage of Pantheon's built in Backup system and download your Database and Files as individual downloads and them place them in your app manually
 <pre><code class="language-bash">
 /Users/yournamehere/.kalabox/apps/files/...
 </pre></code>
-- After you download your large database from Pantheon, you will need to manually upload into your Kalabox virtual database
+* After you download your large database from Pantheon, you will need to manually upload into your Kalabox virtual database
-- You can easily get all your Kalabox database connection information from the Kalabox GUI or use the Kalabox CLI
+* You can easily get all your Kalabox database connection information from the Kalabox GUI or use the Kalabox CLI
 <pre><code class="language-bash">
 $ kbox services
 </pre></code>
-- Pay close attention to the database port number as this changes everytime you start your app
+* Pay close attention to the database port number as this changes everytime you start your app
-- You can now use this information in a thrid party Database Client like [Sequal Pro](https://www.sequelpro.com/) -> Import DB
+* You can now use this information in a thrid party Database Client like [Sequal Pro](https://www.sequelpro.com/) -> Import DB

 ## Reality Check: Too many files for our virtual machine to keep track of